 Together with neutral conditions, where surface temperatures and winds are close to average, La Nina and El Nino are part of the El Nino-Southern Oscillation (ENSO) that impacts temperatures and precipitation on a global scale as it changes atmospheric circulation.

-Weather update throughout the day can be found at www.KiowaCountyPress.net.
+Weather updates throughout the day can be found at www.KiowaCountyPress.net.